Willie Roaf

-William Layton Roaf (born April 18, 1970), nicknamed "Nasty," is an American former professional football player who was an offensive tackle in the National Football League (NFL) for 13 seasons.
+William Layton Roaf (born April 18, 1970), nicknamed "Nasty", is an American former professional football player who was an offensive tackle in the National Football League (NFL) for 13 seasons.
 He played college football for Louisiana Tech Bulldogs, where he earned consensus All-American honors.
-He was a first-round pick in the 1993 NFL Draft, and played professionally for the New Orleans Saints and Kansas City Chiefs of the NFL.
+He was a first-round pick in the 1993 NFL draft, and played professionally for the New Orleans Saints and Kansas City Chiefs of the NFL.
 An 11-time Pro Bowl selection and nine-time All-Pro, he was enshrined in the Pro Football Hall of Fame in 2012 and the College Football Hall of Fame in 2014.

-Early years
+Early life

 Roaf was born in Pine Bluff, Arkansas.
 He graduated from Pine Bluff High School, where he played for the Pine Bluff Zebras high school football and basketball teams.
 He was lightly recruited out of high school, and even considered pursuing basketball instead of football in college.

 His father, Clifton George Roaf, was a dentist and his mother, Andree Layton Roaf, was the first black woman to serve on the Arkansas Supreme Court.

-College football career
+College career

 Roaf received an athletic scholarship to attend Louisiana Tech University, where he had an outstanding career for the Bulldogs from 1989 to 1992.
 Known for his blocking ability and his considerable speed for his size, he was recognized as a consensus first-team All-American, and was also a finalist in his senior year for the Outland Trophy for the best offensive lineman in college.
 Roaf made appearances in the Hula Bowl and the East–West Shrine Game.